MSCoE hosts foreign defense attaché delegation at Fort Leonard Wood

 |0

-This work, MSCoE hosts foreign defense attaché delegation at Fort Leonard Wood [Image 9 of 9], by Melissa Buckley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MSCoE hosts foreign defense attaché delegation at Fort Leonard Wood, by Melissa Buckley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.